-Chapel programs are scheduled weekly.
+Chapel programs are scheduled twice weekly.
 Students are required to attend chapel programs, but petitions are available.
-Chapel grades are issued each semester on a credit/non-credit basis.
+Chapel grades are issued each semester on a credit/ non-credit basis and is required every semester in order for a student to graduate.
 For more information, please refer to the Student Handbook.